amankumarchy5423/Car_Price_Pridiction_ML/README.md

 ##  Tools & Technologies Used

-Python - Core programming language
+1.Python - Core programming language
-Flask - Web framework to create the application UI Scikit-learn - For preprocessing and building ML models Git and Github - For code tracking and code versioning MLflow - To track model training and versions
+2.Flask - Web framework to create the application UI 3.Scikit-learn - For preprocessing and building ML models 4.Git and Github - For code tracking and code versioning 5.MLflow - To track model training and versions
-DVC - uses for data versioning and data tracking Dagshub - used for collaborative version control with mlflow , dvc and github AWS S3 - To store trained models and load them during inference EC2 - For hosting the application in the cloud
-ECR - AWS Elastic Container Registry -> For storing Docker images of the application joblib - For saving and loading ML models
+6.DVC - uses for data versioning and data tracking 7.Dagshub - used for collaborative version control with mlflow , dvc and github 8.AWS S3 - To store trained models and load them during inference 9.EC2 - For hosting the application in the cloud 10.ECR - AWS Elastic Container Registry -> For storing Docker images of the application 11.joblib - For saving and loading ML models
-Docker - For containerizing the app in production
-CICD - Continuous Integration and Continuous Deployment (CI/CD) tools like GitHub Actions are utilized for automating the deployment process.
+12.Docker - For containerizing the app in production 13.Kubernetes - For runing multipule microservices on cloud 13.Github Action - Continuous Integration and Continuous Deployment (CI/CD) tools like GitHub Actions are utilized for automating the deployment process.
-AWS Elastic Load Balancer - To distribute incoming application traffic across multiple targets, ensuring high availability and reliability.
+14.AWS Elastic Load Balancer - To distribute incoming application traffic across multiple targets, ensuring high availability and reliability.
-AWS Auto Scaling Group - To automatically adjust the number of EC2 instances based on traffic demands, ensuring optimal performance and cost efficiency.
+15.AWS Auto Scaling Group - To automatically adjust the number of EC2 instances based on traffic demands, ensuring optimal performance and cost efficiency.